 will safely and securely shred your sensitive and confidential papers.

 Limit of three small bags or small boxes of confidential paper.
-Additional small bags/boxes are $5 each.
+Additional small bags/small boxes are $5 each.
 Residential only.
 NO TRASH, NEWSPAPERS, MAGAZINES, PHONE BOOKS, BINDERS. $20 suggested donation to benefit the Cultural Affairs Association.

 If you’re like me, then you have probably got into the habit of shredding all those statements, old papers and everything else that you collect but need to protect.